Technical page

 OpenClaw Container App

-Public gateway app running the OpenClaw container plus an NGINX sidecar that separates the Teams bot webhook path and proxies other traffic internally.
+Public gateway app running the OpenClaw container plus an NGINX sidecar that separates the current Teams bot webhook path, leaves room for additional channel callbacks such as WhatsApp, and proxies other traffic internally.

 Security boundary